vishpall/AGRIBOT/README.md

 # AGRIBOT
-this project portrays our work in embeded-c arduino programming at the student level.
+this project portrays our work in embeded-c arduino programming at the student level. which we named as agri-bot.